Textualize/textual/docs/guide/styles.md

 ```{.textual path="docs/examples/guide/styles/padding02.py"}
 ```

 You can also set padding to a tuple of four values which applies padding to each edge individually.
-The first value it the padding for the top of the widget, followed by the right of the widget, then bottom, then left.
+The first value is the padding for the top of the widget, followed by the right of the widget, then bottom, then left.

 ### Border